-Learn to make these cement balloon planters the easy way, and that works!
-Use a balloon as your mold.
-Cement (not concrete) is the key.
+Learn to make your own cement balloon planters with ease.
+Ditch the more complicated methods and embrace the ease of use using a balloon as your mold.

-As always, please ask me any questions you have about how to make these in the comments at the bottom of the page.
-Comments welcome.
+As always, feel free to ask me any questions you have about how to make these in the comments at the bottom of the page.

 What Not To Do:

-Don’t use concrete (refer to the intro above to see what disaster ensues)
+Don’t use concrete mix (refer to the intro above to see what disaster ensues).

 - 7″ round balloons

 - Cement All, Rapid Set